Work Remotely: Give your dining room table a break with 7 great shops

-This is the second article of a three-part series mapping out what makes Gaston County such a great place for remote work.
+This is the second article of a four-part series mapping out what makes Gaston County such a great place for remote work.

 Remote work can be a big change for anyone whose daily routine involves driving into the office, coffee in hand, ready to take on the day from your desk.
 Without the familiarity of your office desk or co-workers, remote work can feel isolating.
 But, for those of us lucky enough to live in Gaston County, remote work doesn't have to feel like a chore.
 Local businesses big and small are here to save the day.
 Free wireless internet is just the beginning with these seven businesses here to fix your remote-work woes—just don't forget your charger.

 Summer is on its way, making it the perfect time of year to take your remote work outside.
 Grab a seat at 133 West's outdoor patio.
 With brunch and lunch options, the work never has to stop.
 Watch your 1 o'clock meeting fly by with a Caprese sandwich or arugula salad by your side.
 After logging out for the day, stretch your legs at Crowders Mountain State Park or grab a drink from Cavendish Brewing Company.